vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "I am always ready to learn although I do not always like being taught." - Winston Churchill
 - "It does not matter how slowly you go as long as you do not stop." - Confucius
-- "We may encounter many defeats but we must not be defeated." - Maya Angelou -
+- "We may encounter many defeats but we must not be defeated." - Maya Angelou
 - "The expert in anything was once a beginner." - Helen Hayes
 - "There are no failures, only experiences and your reactions to them." - Tom Krause

 ## Transformation and Enlightenment

-- "The only way to do great work is to love what you do." - Steve Jobs -
+- "The only way to do great work is to love what you do." - Steve Jobs
-- "The only person who is educated is the one who has learned how to learn... and change." - Carl Rogers -
+- "The only person who is educated is the one who has learned how to learn... and change." - Carl Rogers
 - "We are all apprentices in a craft where no one ever becomes a master." - Ernest Hemingway
 - "To improve is to change; to be perfect is to change often." - Winston Churchill

-Certainly!
-Here are some more famous quotes across various themes, from wisdom and motivation to life and love:

 ## Wisdom and Insight